 To clear the query from the form, press the “Clear” button (the circle with the cross through it).

 To clear the entire knowledge graph area, press Shift + the “Clear” button.

 Investigate a Node

 A single click on any node in the knowledge graph brings up a pane of information about the node at the top right hand side of the screen.
-The information displayed includes the ID of the node, its type and any resources associated with it, as shown in the figure below.
+The information displayed includes the ID of the node, its type and any attributes associated with it, as shown in the figure below.

-Holding shift and making a click on a node also brings up the resources associated with it, displaying them in the knowledge graph, as shown.
+Holding shift and making a double click on a node also brings up the attributes associated with it, displaying them in the knowledge graph, as shown.

 A double click on a node will bring up the relationships associated with the node, as shown below.

 Change the Display

 A single click and hold on a node in the knowledge graph brings up a pane on the lower left hand side of the screen.
 You can use this to show different information about a node on the graph and change the colour of the nodes.

 Query Settings can be accessed under the cog icon at the right hand of the horizontal icon set.
 The following settings are available

 Lock Nodes Position

 This option allows you to organise your nodes, lock them into position, and then use the visualiser to explore the knowledge graph, clicking to reveal connections and details about the nodes without them jumping out of place.

 If you want to tidy your nodes by aligning them all horizontally or vertically, you can do this through the Query Builder menu, described below.
 You need to first unlock the nodes so they can be automatically aligned for you.